We, us, our, and Summerset mean Summerset Group Holdings Limited and its subsidiaries.

 A fee may be charged for providing access to your personal information.
 If a fee is to be charged, we will advise you in advance and the fee will not be excessive.

-This Policy will be reviewed and amended from time to time.
-The most current version of this Policy is located at https://www.summerset.com.au/privacy-policy/, it can also be obtained by contacting our Head Office Privacy Officer on firstname.lastname@example.org.
+This Policy will be reviewed periodically and may be amended from time to time.
+The most current version of this Policy will be published on the Summerset website located at https://www.summerset.com.au/privacy-policy/.
+We encourage you to check the Summerset website periodically to ensure you are aware of our current Policy.
+Alternatively, a printed copy can be obtained by contacting our Head Office (Australia) Privacy Officer on the details below.